jek-bao-choo/splunk-otel-example/apm-php/laravel8-apache2-ubuntu20dot04/README.md

 - We could add `SetEnv SIGNALFX_TRACE_CLI_ENABLED "true"` to the above snippet.
 This is encouraged for the later `php artisan tinker` however, I did not test this personally.

 - We are setting it as `SetEnv SIGNALFX_ENDPOINT_URL "http://localhost:9411/api/v2/traces"` because we sending it to Spunk OTel Collector's zipkin receiver.
 It can work with sending `http://localhost:9080/v1/trace` i.e. smartagent/signalfx-forwarder too.
 So it is not necessary Zipkin at port 9411.
 This is also confirmed by testing that both work.
+- There is no functional difference between `smartagent/signalfx-forwarder` (9080) and `zipkin` (9411). `smartagent/signalfx-forwarder` is ported from smart agent for backward compatibility.
+My personal preference is to use `zipkin` (9411), but from my observation Splunk instrumentation distros use `smartagent/signalfx-forwarder` 9080 by default, don’t know why.

 - The paragraph might not be important:
 Or set it in .env ref: https://stackoverflow.com/a/34844105/3073280 for example